CamdenKeller/TerminalTok/INSTALL.md

 ```bash
 dune exec bin/server.exe
 ```
-*Note: The server must be running for Online Mode (Chat & Videos) to work.*
+*Note: The server must be running for Online Mode (Chat, ASCII, and Videos) to work.*

 ### Step 2: Start the Client
 In a separate terminal window (you can open multiple for different users), run: